Learning Variable Impedance Skills from Demonstrations with Passivity Guarantee: Experiment Results and Discussions

 To evaluate the effectiveness of the proposed algorithm, both simulations and real experiments are conducted.
 The simulation is implemented in MATLAB and the experiment is implemented using Franka Emika robot in C++ 14 on the platform of CPU Inter Core i5-8300H, Ubuntu 20.04.
 The experiments used in the evaluation are summarized as follows: \begin{itemize}

-\item Compare the performance of the stiffness estimating between the proposed algorithm, the method outlined in \cite{ras}, and the convex optimization introduced in \cite{stifftro}. \item The effectiveness of the proposed novel tank-based approach is evaluated by comparing with the original tank-based approach \cite{tank} using a simulation framework suggested in \cite{tank}.
+\item Compare the performance of the stiffness estimating between the proposed algorithm, the method outlined in \cite{ras}, and the convex optimization introduced in \cite{stifftro}. \item The effectiveness of the proposed approach is evaluated by using the Franka robot to perform a massage task with the learned stiffness.

 \end{itemize}